Boeing F/A-18E/F Super Hornet: United States Navy

+Iran claimed to have shot down an F/A-18 over Chabahar during Operation Epic Fury on 25 March 2026.
+The US CENTCOM denied the shootdown, stating that no US aircraft had been shot down by Iranian missiles.
+Neutral sources suggest that the F-18 was hit but was not shot down.
+It is not clear whether it was a F/A-18 Hornet or a F/A-18 Super Hornet.

 Royal Australian Air Force

 On 3 May 2007, the Australian Government signed a $2.9 billion contract to acquire 24 F/A-18Fs as an interim replacement for the Royal Australian Air Force's (RAAF) aging F-111s.
 It was reported that the order would also address any difficulties that might be caused by a need to quickly replace the RAAF's existing fleet of classic F/A-18A/B Hornets in the event of delays to the F-35 program.
 The total cost of the purchase, with training and support over 10 years, was expected to be A$6 billion (US$4.6 billion).